jbutterwick/prairie/README.md

 ## Customization

-Here are the customizable features of Papaya:
+Here are the customizable features of prairie:

 - [Project categories](#project-categories)
 - [Light/dark mode](#lightdark-mode)